• Skip to main content

 The best peaches for pie are just starting to ripen.
 They should be soft to the touch when you squeeze them, but not mushy.

 Freestone peaches are typically best for pies because the pit is easier to remove.
-If you are using fresh peaches, check with your local orchards to see what is available in your area.
+Otherwise, check with your local orchards to see what is available in your area.

 Pie crust mixture in a food processor before being pulsed fully together